 Interpublic is a group of advertising and specialized marketing and communication services companies that together represent one of the largest resources of marketing and advertising expertise in the world.
-With offices and other affiliations in more than 130 countries, we had revenues of approximately \$5.7 billion and net income of approximately \$99.5 million in 2002.
-For the nine months ended September 30, 2003, we had revenues of approximately \$4.2 billion and a net loss of approximately \$349.2 million, compared to revenues of approximately \$4.2 billion and net income of approximately \$79.2 million for the nine months ended September 30, 2002.
+With offices and other affiliations in more than 100 countries, we had revenues of approximately \$5.9 billion and a net loss of approximately \$451.7 million in 2003.
+For the nine months ended September 30, 2004, we had revenues of approximately \$4.4 billion and a net loss of \$600.7 million, compared to revenues of approximately \$4.2 billion and a net loss of \$349.2 million for the nine months ended September 30, 2003.

-In the last five years, we have grown to become one of the world's largest groups of global marketing services companies, providing our clients with communications and marketing expertise in three broad areas:
+We are one of the world's largest groups of global marketing services companies, providing our clients with communications and marketing expertise in three broad areas:

-- · Advertising, which includes advertising and media management; - Marketing Communications, which includes direct marketing, database management and customer relationship management, public relations, sales promotion, event marketing, on-line marketing, corporate and brand identity, brand consultancy and healthcare marketing; and - Marketing Services, which includes sports and entertainment marketing, corporate meetings and events, retail marketing, and other marketing and business services.
+- Advertising, which includes advertising and media management; - Marketing Communications, which includes direct marketing, database and customer relationship management, public relations, sales promotion, event marketing, on-line marketing, corporate and brand identity, brand consultancy and healthcare marketing; and - Marketing Services, which includes sports and entertainment marketing, corporate meetings and events, retail marketing, and other marketing and business services.